Close The Gap Campaign

 Consumers have been massively let down by an industry that gas sold 20 million condensing gas boilers without up skilling its workforce to fit them correctly.

 We have a skills gap and an efficiency gap that is costing consumers £1000s and is hugely detrimental for the environment.

 We have put together a raft of recommendations to get us closer to, or even improve upon, boiler label efficiencies.

 Many of us in the industry know that 99% of installers lack the knowledge to setup a gas boiler to run as it was designed to.
 As such condensing boiler installations are often little more efficient than non-condensing boilers, but they are still sold as an ‘upgrade’.
 This is a huge industry failing that we want to put right.

 How did this happen?
 The short answer is that condensing boilers were hailed as a great leap forward in home heating efficiency that could contribute to decarbonising homes.
-In reality the technology was made mandatory without any corresponding investment in upskilling the workforce.
+In reality the technology was made mandatory without any corresponding investment in upskilling the workforce or making modulation controls mandatory (a vital part of correct condensing boiler operation).
 Condensing boilers are not A-rated out of the box, they must be configured correctly, but 15 years on it is still not widely understood save for a handful of self-taught installers.

 So, whilst boiler sales have ballooned over the period, installation standards have slid and the industry has instead moved towards fast-track, next-day boiler installations that have de-skilled the process to make it cheaper to deliver.
 Gas boilers still work, which is why as an industry we have got away with it, but the real cost is much higher than we realise.